-The Qualifying Examinations are written comprehensive examinations administered to doctoral students near the completion of their course work.
+The Qualifying Examinations are written comprehensive examinations administered to doctoral students near the completion of their course work and Early Research Experience.
+Written verification of the completion of the Early Research Experience requirement must be filed in the Academic and Instructional Services Office.
 The examinations are scheduled by faculty advisers through the Academic and Instructional Services Office.
-Purposes of the qualifying examinations in the College of Education include: assessment of the candidate's breadth in the discipline and depth in areas of interest, and providing an opportunity to explore, make connections, and integrate content in the discipline.
+Purposes of the qualifying examinations in the College of Education include: assessment of the candidate's breadth in the discipline and depth in areas of interest; providing opportunity to explore, make connections, and integrate content in the discipline.
 The exam is comprised of the following parts:

-The General Field Exam
+General Field Qualifying Exam

-All Ed.D. candidates will take a General Field Examination covering the field of study embraced by the home department or division.
+All Ph.D. candidates will take a General Field Examination covering the field of study embraced by the home department or division.
 Each department faculty will establish procedures for developing the questions and selecting at least three readers for the General Field Exam.
 Readers must be faculty members of the University of Illinois at Urbana-Champaign with expertise in the field being examined.
 The department faculty will also determine whether an on-site or take-home format will be used for the General Field Exam.

-The Special Field Exam
+Special Field Qualifying Exam

-All Ed.D. candidates will take a Special Field Examination covering an area of specialization proposed by the student with the concurrence of the adviser.
+All Ph.D. candidates will take a Special Field Examination covering an area of specialization proposed by the student with the concurrence of the adviser.
 The Special Field should be a scholarly specialization more broadly conceived than the anticipated dissertation topic.

 The adviser will be responsible for developing questions for the Special Field Exam, drawing upon the expertise of other faculty when needed.
-The adviser, in consultation with the candidate, will also determine the format of the examination and select at least three faculty readers with expertise in the field being examined.
+The adviser, in consultation with the candidate, will also determine the format of the examination and select at least two additional faculty readers with expertise in the field being examined.